Evening and Morning, we think we know what they are. When it comes to Biblical Hebrew, there’s a much fuller meaning. Here it is.

 KJV – engage, (inter-) meddle (with), mingle (self), mortgage, occupy, give pledges, be(-come, put in) surety, undertake.

-We also find one reference, as seen above, in Strong’s 6157 to swarms of flies, mosquitos.
-At first glance, you might not see the connection … but, the fly has been elevated to god level and is worshipped by some peoples… In the Bible this is called Beelzebub or Baalzevov; furthermore, zevov is the Hebrew for fly (2 Kings 1.2).
-From a Biblical point of view, this type of adoration is associated with denounced devil worship (Mark 3.22-23).
+We also find one reference, as seen above, in Strong’s H6157 to swarms of flies, mosquitos.
+At first glance, you might not realize the connection, but people have elevated the fly to god level, and worship it.
+In the Bible, this is called Beelzebub or Baalzevov; furthermore, zevov is the Hebrew for fly (2 Kings 1:2).
+A Biblical point of view considers this type of adoration as devil worship and denounces it.
+(Mark 3:22-23).

-We notice in 6149 that this same root is also pleasant, sweet…this appears to be in opposition to the description of the Serpent who is being referred to figuratively here.
-This is a good example of Bible-wide corroboration.
-We know the main point here: darkness, night, and evening have strong references to the Serpent.
+We notice in H6149 that this same root is also pleasant, sweet; this appears to be in opposition to the description of the Serpent, who is the symbolic reference here.
+It’s an excellent example of Bible-wide corroboration.
+We know the main point: darkness, night, and evening have strong references to the Serpent.
 How can sweet be applied to this infamous character?
-Pro 20.17 points us in the right direction: ‘Bread of deceit is sweet (6149) to a man; but afterwards his mouth shall be filled with gravel’.
-Indeed, our audience understands that what looks good on the outside (alcohol, sex, quick money…) can turn into hell if not used properly.
+Pro.
+20:17 points us in the right direction: “Bread of deceit is sweet (H6149) to a man; but afterwards his mouth shall be filled with gravel.”
+Indeed, our audience understands that what looks good on the outside (alcohol, sex, quick money) can turn into hell if not used properly.
 Comprehension dawns on us as the lights in our auditorium go out again.

 And evening and morning

 In contrast to and following evening is morning.
-It may dawn with the soft glow of rays of light escalating the horizon, dark yielding to light but it is a separate positive progression.
-This action is reflected on the stage.
+It may dawn with the soft glow of rays of light escalating the horizon, dark yielding to light, but it is a separate positive progression.
+On the stage, we see this action reflected.

 בֹּקֶר bôqer bo’-ker; from H1239 (בָּקַר); properly, dawn (as the break of day); generally, morning: